g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 ```
 The snippet uses the `<iframe>` tag to embed an external resource (in this case an advertisement).
 The sandbox attribute is applied to enforce certain limitations on the contents of `iframes` for security reasons.

 For example, a website is willing to advertise ads (URL: `ads.com`) from an external advertising server.
-For security reasons on the main page, the content of these adverts should not be trustworthy; therefore, the developers have set up the iframe sandbox attribute.
+For security reasons on the main page, the content of these adverts should not be trustworthy; therefore, the developers have set up the `iframe` sandbox attribute.

+### Implementing a Sandboxing and Isolation Strategy
+Sandboxing `iframes` represents an efficient method to segregate some third-party content like advertisements on your site.
+This ensures that any harmful codes embedded in `iframe` cannot alter any part of your website.
+The following instructions will show you how to carry out a sandboxing and isolation process:

+* Step 1: The Sandbox Attribute Should be Understood Restricting what content inside the `Iframe` can do is the job of the sandbox attribute.
+In any case where there are no values mentioned, then all are restricted by the use of sandbox for iframes.
+Some exceptions can also be provided.

+* Iframes that have third-party content such ads should have the sandbox attribute added on them.

-### Privacy Consideration Strategy
+## Privacy Consideration Strategy
 To uphold user confidence and observe data protection regulations privacy concerns must be in good grace.

 Implement methods of getting user endorsements before downloading outside scripts that collect data.
 An example of this can be shown by Travel Website, which has a message banner seeking endorsement from internet users to allow for cookies as well as external codes aimed at providing personalized suggestions and analytics.